Anshuzz/Anshuzz/README.md

   <img src="https://i.pinimg.com/originals/7a/c7/1e/7ac71e72373b0fb270b3a6d72e44eea3.gif" width="300" height="auto" alt="Coding"/>
 </p>
 <h2 align="center"> About me:</h2>
-<h3 align="center">Passionate about leveraging technology to solve real-world problems.
-Proficient in Python, C++, and Java, with experience in software and web development.
-Strong team player with hackathon and project experience, delivering results under tight deadlines.
-Eager to learn, grow, and contribute to innovative projects.</h3>
+<h3 align="center">Passionate about technology, skilled in Python, C++, and Java, with experience in software and web development.
+Strong team player with hackathon and project experience, eager to learn and contribute to innovation.</h3>